mlanza/atomic/src/core/README.md

 * https://github.com/mrdoob/three.js/issues/5886
 * http://perfectionkills.com/instanceof-considered-harmful-or-how-to-write-a-robust-isarray/

 To work around the issue Atomic applies symbolic names to constructors.
 These same names can be applied to constructors in other frames.
 Doing this guarantees identical constructors (from different frames) share a common identity.
-This enables `is` and `ako` (while `CROSSFRAME=1`) to unambiguously identify objects.
+This enables `is` and `ako` (while `CROSSREALM=1`) to unambiguously identify objects.

-Third-party code including most polyfills (even natives) should be considered unreliable as there is no consistent means by which developers have tackled cross-frame operability.
+Third-party code including most polyfills (even natives) should be considered unreliable as there is no consistent means by which developers have tackled cross-realm operability.
 Only fully-controlled code with no external dependencies (unknowns) can be trusted!

-Set `CROSSFRAME=1` to compile cross-frame operable bundles and `CROSSFRAME=0` when not needed as this option is not cost free.
+Set `CROSSREALM=1` to compile cross-realm operable bundles and `CROSSREALM=0` when not needed as this option is not cost free.

-### Fostering Cross-Frame Module Use
+### Fostering Cross-realm Module Use

 * Don't use `instanceof`.
 Use `ako`.
 * Don't check constructors.
 Use `is`.